KyranRana/treasure-hunt-java/README.md

 1. Go into the directory of this project using command line.
 1. Install the program with `gradlew clean install`
-1. Run the word counter command using `./build/install/treasurehunt/bin/treasurehunt --help`
+1. Run the treasure hunt command using `./build/install/treasurehunt/bin/treasurehunt --help`

 ### Input File Format